blkFinch/blkfinch.github.io/_notes/Hexagrams transmute energy, Pentagrams manipulate elemental matter.md

 ### References

 >Whilst the pentagram is a symbol used to manipulate, unite or incarnate elemental forces, the hexagram address-es the raising, lowering and transformation of energy.
-In this way we might say that the pentagram covers a hori-zontal axis, whilst the hexagram, a vertical: In the column stands the six rqyed star...
+In this way we might say that the pentagram covers a hori-zontal axis, whilst the hexagram, a vertical: In the column stands the six rayed star...

 -- Anon, [[Ararita, Elaborations on Star Sapphire]]